 Due to its simplicity and ease of use, the format has become one of the most widely used citation styles in the world.
 Unlike many citing styles there is no official manual, but institutions such as colleges offer their own unique Harvard reference style guide, and each has its own nuances when it comes to punctuation, order of information and formatting rules.
 Simply go to the Cite This For Me website to login to your Cite This For Me account and search for the version you need.
 Make sure you apply consistency throughout your work.

-It is increasingly easy for writers to access information and knowledge via the internet, and in turn both the style’s guidelines and our open-generator are continually updated to include developments in electronic publishing.
-Cite This For Me’s Harvard style citation generator currently uses the Cite Them Right 9th Edition, which has evolved in recent years to match the rapidly advancing digital age.
+It is increasingly easy for writers to access information and knowledge via the internet, and in turn both the style’s guidelines and our citation generator are continually updated to include developments in electronic publishing.
+The Cite This For Me Harvard style citation generator currently uses the Cite Them Right 10th Edition, which has evolved in recent years to match the rapidly advancing digital age.
 In order to avoid plagiarism, you must be cautious about pulling information from the internet, and ensure that you accurately cite all source material used in your written work - including all online sources that have contributed to your research.

 Key differences from previous Harvard referencing Cite Them Right editions:

 Creating complete and correctly formatted citations can be a challenge for many writers, especially when documenting multiple source types.
 Our primary goal at Cite This For Me is to offer support to students and researchers across the globe by transforming the way in which they perceive citing.
-We hope that after using our open-generator and reading this Harvard referencing guide, what was once considered an arduous process, will be viewed as a highly valued skill that enhances the quality of your work.
+We hope that after using our citation generator and reading this Harvard referencing guide, what was once considered an arduous process, will be viewed as a highly-valued skill that enhances the quality of your work.

 Disheartened by the stressful process of citing?
 Got a fast-approaching deadline?
-Using Cite This For Me’s fast, accessible and free generator makes creating accurate citations easier than ever, leaving more time for you to focus on achieving your academic goals.
+Using the Cite This For Me fast, accessible and free generator makes creating accurate citations easier than ever, leaving more time for you to focus on achieving your academic goals.

-Create a free account to add and edit each Harvard citation on the spot, import and export full projects or individual entries, utilize our add-ons and save your work in the cloud.
-Things get even easier with Cite This For Me for Chrome - an intuitive, handy browser extension that allows you to instantly create and edit a citation whilst you browse the web.
+Create a free account to add and edit each Harvard citation on the spot, import and export full projects or individual entries.
+Things get even easier with Cite This For Me for Chrome - an intuitive, handy browser extension that allows you to create and edit a citation while you browse the web.
 Use the extension on any webpage that you want to cite, and add it to your chosen project without interrupting your workflow.

-Cite This For Me’s citation management tool is here to help you, so what are you waiting for?
+The Cite This For Me citation management tool is here to help you, so what are you waiting for?
 Accurate Harvard citations are just a click away!